Literary Arts

 Writing Sample Process for Workshops

-Following the registration process, the classes listed here will require writing samples.
+The classes listed here will require writing samples.
 Any Brown or RISD undergraduate may apply to take below-1000 level workshops.

-LITR 310O, LITR 1010A, LITR 1010B, 1151Q, LITR and 1152T and LITR 1152C will NOT meet on 4, 5 & 6 September (as the class list will not yet be determined).
+LITR 310O, LITR 1010A, LITR 1010B, LITR 1010H, 1151Q, and 1152T will NOT meet on 4, 5 & 6 September (as the class list will not yet be determined).
 These classes will begin to meet on Monday, 9 September.

 Deadline